nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 If the recipient agrees to receive the ownership of one of the sender's Files, they can accept the associated TransferFileOwnershipRequestItem.
 The [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters) must be used for this.
 The acceptance of a TransferFileOwnershipRequestItem leads to the transfer of the ownership of the File on the Backbone.
+Thereby, the `ownershipToken` of the File is regenerated.
 Additionally, a [RepositoryAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) will be created for the recipient, whose `content` is an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) with [IdentityFileReference]({% link _docs_integrate/attribute-values.md %}#identityfilereference) as `value.@type`.
-The `value` of the IdentityFileReference is the `reference.truncated` of the File that is now owned by the recipient.
+The `value` of the IdentityFileReference is the value of `reference.truncated` of the File that is now owned by the recipient.
+Also, if the File has any `tags`, they will become `tags` of the IdentityAttribute.
-Also, the newly created RepositoryAttribute of the recipient will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient.
+Moreover, the newly created RepositoryAttribute of the recipient will be shared with the sender, i.e. an own shared IdentityAttribute will be created for the recipient.
 Based on this, an appropriate AcceptResponseItem of type [TransferFileOwnershipAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#transferfileownershipacceptresponseitem) is generated.
 It contains the `id` and the `content` of the created own shared IdentityAttribute in its `attributeId` and `attribute` property, respectively.
 This ResponseItem will appear within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for transferring the ownership of Files, which will be sent back to the sender.

-Currently, there is no implementation for changing the actual ownership of a File that was uploaded to the Backbone.
+In case no `ownershipToken` was specified in the TransferFileOwnershipRequestItem, the actual ownership of the File that was uploaded to the Backbone does not change.
 Instead, accepting a TransferFileOwnershipRequestItem downloads the corresponding File and uploads it again to the Backbone, such that the recipient is its owner.
-The created IdentityAttributes with `value.@type` IdentityFileReference reference this newly uploaded File.
+The created IdentityAttributes with `value.@type` IdentityFileReference references this newly uploaded File.
-Consequently, after receiving the Response, the sender can [delete their uploaded File]({% link _docs_use-cases/use-case-transport-delete-file.md %}) if they wish to do so, without impacting the File owned by the recipient.
+Consequently, after [receiving the Response](#receive-the-response-to-the-request), the File that was originally uploaded by the sender lost its meaning and can be [deleted]({% link _docs_use-cases/use-case-transport-delete-file.md %}).
+Due to this workaround, it is not recommended to send a TransferFileOwnershipRequestItem without specifying an `ownershipToken`.
+Thus, in the next major version the `ownershipToken` will be a mandatory property of the TransferFileOwnershipRequestItem.
 {: .notice--warning}

 ### Reject a TransferFileOwnershipRequestItem